Policy Name: Requests for Accommodation of Disabilities by Applicants, Students

 aware of a specific request for accommodation and related information will be

-made, where disputes arise, by the Associate Vice President for Student
+made, where disputes arise, by the Associate Vice President of Student

 - Requests for accommodation